Shougo/neobundle.vim/README.md

 * "git" command in $PATH (if you want to install github or vim.org plugins)

 Recommends:
-* [vimproc](https://github.com/Shougo/vimproc.vim) if you want to install/update asynchronously
+* [vimproc](https://github.com/Shougo/vimproc.vim) if you want to
+  install/update asynchronously

+Note: In :NeoBundleUpdate/:NeoBundleIstall commands, you can parallel update, but you cannot do other work.

 Note: Neobundle is not a stable plugin manager.
 If you want a stable plugin manager, you should use Vundle plugin.
 It well works widely and it is more